 Various tools and resources can help individuals actively engage in unlearning and develop new thinking patterns.
 These tools focus on reflection, habit tracking, and knowledge restructuring.

-- Mind-mapping software: Visualize ideas and challenge existing beliefs
+- Mind-mapping software: Visualize ideas and challenge beliefs

-- Learning platforms: Provide updated knowledge and encourage new perspectives
+- Learning platforms: Provide updated knowledge and perspectives

-- Meditation and mindfulness apps: Improve awareness and reduce automatic thinking
+- Meditation apps: Improve awareness and reduce automatic thinking

 - Digital note-taking systems for structured reflection

-- Online courses focused on critical thinking and cognitive flexibility
+- Online courses on critical thinking and cognitive flexibility

 | Step | Description |